shri1984/study-images/introduction_to bioinformatics.md

 (from google)

 TO DO:
 TRY out the commands and their usage: ps, top, htop, zcat, unzip, gzip, history.
 Find out what they do.
+These commands will give different information about the system and unzipping a xipped folder and so on.

-•	Scripting
+## Scripting
 Now we probably know many things about how the Linux and command line work.
 Now we will go for a next level called scripting.
 You already know little bit about scripting from data science part.
 Scripting is nothing but automatization of commands /instructions you need to run every now and then.

 Scripting essentially uses shell, which is a microprocessor allows for an interactive or non-interactive command execution in combination with nano (my favorite text editor to create a new file containing set of instructions in a separate line.